Amazon DSP for Authors: A Complete Walkthrough

 Amazon offers two ways to access DSP:

 - Self-service: You manage campaigns directly.
 Available to brands and agencies, but requires familiarity with the platform.
+Some serious authors go this route, but it demands significant time investment.

 - Managed service: Amazon’s team runs campaigns for you.
 Typically requires a minimum spend of $50,000+.